sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

   <li><strong>ECG:</strong> ['ECG']</li>
   <li><strong>Time:</strong> ['Time']</li>
 </ul>

-<p>These groups will guide our selection of brain regions and EEG channels for further analysis in the study.</p>

 <p></p>
+These groups will guide our selection of brain regions and EEG channels for further analysis in the study.

+<p></p>

 <h3>Computing Cosine Similarities Within EEG Channel Groups</h3>
+<p></p>
-<p>As part of our EEG analysis, we calculated cosine similarities between channel pairs within the same group.
+As part of our EEG analysis, we calculated cosine similarities between channel pairs within the same group.
 This step focuses on understanding relationships between channels in specific brain regions.
-Below are the details of the process and implementation:</p>
+Below are the details of the process and implementation:
+<p></p>
 <h4>Steps in Analysis</h4>
+<p></p>
 <ol>
   <li><strong>Channel Grouping:</strong> EEG channels were grouped based on their prefixes, corresponding to specific brain regions.
 Channels ending with <code>'z'</code> were adjusted by removing the trailing <code>'z'</code>, and other channels were grouped by their letter prefixes.</li>
   <li><strong>Sorting Channels:</strong> Channels within each group were sorted alphabetically to ensure consistent pairwise comparisons.</li>
   <li><strong>Cosine Similarity Calculation:</strong> Cosine similarities were computed for all possible pairs within each group using their numerical feature vectors.</li>
   <li><strong>Sorting Results:</strong> The cosine similarity pairs were sorted alphabetically for easy interpretation and analysis.</li>
 </ol>
+<p></p>

-<p>The following Python code was used to perform the analysis:</p>
+The following Python code was used to perform the analysis:

 <p></p>
 {% highlight python %}